moodle-an-hochschulen/moodle-local_boostnavigation/README.md

 Further information
 -------------------

-local_boost_navdrawerfumbling is found in the Moodle Plugins repository: http://moodle.org/plugins/view/local_boost_navdrawerfumbling
+local_boostnavigation is found in the Moodle Plugins repository: http://moodle.org/plugins/view/local_boostnavigation

-Report a bug or suggest an improvement: https://github.com/moodleuulm/moodle-local_boost_navdrawerfumbling/issues
+Report a bug or suggest an improvement: https://github.com/moodleuulm/moodle-local_boostnavigation/issues

 Feature proposals to this plugin
 --------------------------------

-Due to limited resources, the functionality of local_boost_navdrawerfumbling are primarily implemented for our own local needs and published as-is to the community.
+Due to limited resources, the functionality of local_boostnavigation are primarily implemented for our own local needs and published as-is to the community.
 We expect that members of the community will have other needs and would love to see them solved by this plugin.

-We are always interested to read about your feature proposals on https://github.com/moodleuulm/moodle-local_boost_navdrawerfumbling/issues or even get a pull request from you on https://github.com/moodleuulm/moodle-local_boost_navdrawerfumbling/pulls, but please accept that we can handle your issues only as feature _proposals_ and not as feature _requests_.
+We are always interested to read about your feature proposals on https://github.com/moodleuulm/moodle-local_boostnavigation/issues or even get a pull request from you on https://github.com/moodleuulm/moodle-local_boostnavigation/pulls, but please accept that we can handle your issues only as feature _proposals_ and not as feature _requests_.

 Moodle release support
 ----------------------

-Due to limited resources, local_boost_navdrawerfumbling is only maintained for the most recent major release of Moodle.
+Due to limited resources, local_boostnavigation is only maintained for the most recent major release of Moodle.
 However, previous versions of this plugin which work in legacy major releases of Moodle are still available as-is without any further updates in the Moodle Plugins repository.

 There may be several weeks after a new major release of Moodle has been published until we can do a compatibility check and fix problems if necessary.
-If you encounter problems with a new major release of Moodle - or can confirm that local_boost_navdrawerfumbling still works with a new major relase - please let us know on https://github.com/moodleuulm/moodle-local_boost_navdrawerfumbling/issues
+If you encounter problems with a new major release of Moodle - or can confirm that local_boostnavigation still works with a new major relase - please let us know on https://github.com/moodleuulm/moodle-local_boostnavigation/issues

 Right-to-left support